 Swollen Limbs or Tail

-Loss of appetite
+Loss of Appetite

-Hanging Mouth Open
+Mouth Hanging Open

-Inside of Mouth is Blacked or Discolored
+Inside of Mouth is Black or Discolored

 If the stomach of your pet darkens, or becomes black, it could be due to stress.
 This can happen most commonly with bearded dragons that have recently been brought home, or changed habitats.
 Give it time to adjust to the new surroundings.
 Stress can also be caused by feeder insects left in the habitat overnight, or incorrect temperatures.

-Boney / Malnourished
+Boney / Malnourished Appearance